-This Charter was adopted by the Board on 17th February 2016, and takes effect from that date and replaces any previous Charter in this regard.
+This Charter was adopted by the Board on 17th February 2016, and takes effect from that date.
+This version was last reviewed on 28th February 2025 and replaces any previous policy in this regard.

 The Committee must review and reassess this Charter at least annually and, if required, make recommendations to the Board in respect of any amendments to the Charter.
 The Board will also review this Charter periodically.
 The CEO, CFO or Company Secretary will communicate any amendments to employees as appropriate.